sdercolin/vlabeler/README.md

 ## Tools

 The following editing tool is provided.
-You can use shortcuts or menu items under `Edit` -> `Tools` to switch tools, or toggle the Toolbox view by menu `View` -> `Show Toolbox`.
+You can use shortcuts or menu items under `Edit` -> `Tools` to switch tools, or toggle the toolbox by menu `View` -> `Show Toolbox`.

-Note that you can use the `Play the clicked section` feature by `Ctrl + Click` with any tool.
+Note that you can use the `Play the clicked section` feature by `Right click` with any tool.

 ### Cursor

-The normal cursor tool to drag parameter controllers (lines or labels).
+The normal cursor tool to drag parameter controllers.

 ### Scissors